Wander03/tidyclust/tests/testthat/_snaps/extract_cluster_assignment.md

       fi_spec %>% extract_cluster_assignment()
     Condition
       Error in `extract_cluster_assignment()`:
       !
-This function requires a fitted model.
-Please use `fit()` on your cluster specification.
+This function requires a fitted model. i Please use `fit()` on your cluster specification.